pearance/platservbuild/README.md

 Description
 ===========

-This is a script to SaaS Master (Aegir) Server Build Script
+This is a set of bash scripts to assist in developing and building an Aegir based "SaaS Master Server"